Vauxhall Grandland Review & Prices

 MPG, emissions and tax

-Because it’s not a full hybrid, CO2 emissions are fairly high so it’s not hugely competitive for company car drivers, with Benefit-in-Kind (BiK) ratings of 29-30% depending on spec.
+Because it’s not a plug-in hybrid, CO2 emissions are fairly high so it’s not hugely competitive for company car drivers, with Benefit-in-Kind (BiK) ratings of 29-30% depending on spec.
 The Vauxhall Grandland Electric is a better bet here, because it’s zero emissions and therefore has a rock bottom BiK rate as well as no Vehicle Excise Duty to pay.

 Safety and security